goFrendiAsgard/zaruba/README.md

 Zaruba allows you to __simplify your workflow__ by let you:

 * Create configurable tasks (i.e: using `configs`, `inputs`, or `envs`).
-* Define tasks dependencies (i.e: using `extend`).
+* Define tasks dependencies (i.e: using `dependencies`).
 * Re-use and share configurations/behviors (i.e: using `extend`, `configRef`, or `envRef`).
 * Run tasks in parallels.
 * Generate new tasks.

-There are several [built-in tasks](docs/core-tasks/README.md) specially crafted to achieve those goals.
-To see list of available tasks, you can run `zaruba please`.
+There are some [built-in tasks](docs/core-tasks/README.md) to achieve those goals.
+You can run `zaruba please` for to see list of available tasks.

 ## 🔍 Example